donfrancisco/spinners/README.md

 Everything should be broken out into layers.
 If you need to modify the background colors, there should be a background layer in each file.
 Change the color, and add it to each pane of the animation.

+Currently, the frame rate of all animations is 0.5s, which might be a little speedy for your taste.
+Above 0.7s, though, it starts to feel a little slow.

 MIT License.